 * The number of GPUs that are reserved for the container.
 Values must be a whole integer.

-can be specified in limits
+* nvidia.com/gpu can be specified in limits, requests, or both.
+If

-* equal to the value that's specified in requests
+* equal to the value that's specified in requests.

 *

-* the requests
+* the requests objects.

 *